 The Basics: What Every Employee Attendance Policy Needs to Cover

 Employee Work Hours

-Define what a work day includes at your business.
+Define what a workday encompasses at your business.
 Is there a specific stop and start time for all employees?
-Or a series of defined shifts that always start and stop at a given time (7-3, 3-11, 11-7, for example) or a set number of hours in a workday?
+Are there a set number of hours in a workday, or a series of defined shifts that start and stop at consistent times (7 am-3 pm, 3 pm-11 pm, 11 am-7 pm)?
 If so, start by putting those in writing.
 If hours vary, as is typical for retail or food service, describe how and where hours will be posted.
-Also define the sign in/out procedure.
+Also, define the clock in/out procedure.

 Write a clear description of what paid and unpaid leave is available for employees, including when and how they qualify for leave and how much leave they accrue each week, pay period, month or year.
 Be sure to explain the policy for requesting leave, including any deadlines for vacation leave requests and any blackout periods.

 An example of an employee leave policy from SHRM includes:

 [Company Name] will pay its portion of the cost of the employee’s benefits, including health, dental, life and disability insurance benefits, while an employee is on LOA.
 The employee must continue to pay his or her portion of the benefits, which must be submitted to the HR department each pay period unless other arrangements have been made; payment may be made by payroll deductions (when applicable) or by check.
 If the employee doesn’t pay his or her portion of the benefits for more than 30 days, the employee’s coverage(s) will be terminated and he or she will be offered COBRA to continue benefits, excluding life and disability insurance.

 Holidays and Religious Leave

 If your business offers paid holidays, floating holidays or will be closed for certain holidays with or without employee pay, be sure your employee attendance policy covers that.
 Also include any religious leave policy.